Bad Faith (film): Reception

-Owen Gleiberman of Variety reviewed the film positively, opining that it was one of the "scariest" films he has seen in recent years.
-Gleiberman acknowledged that the film made a "powerful case" demonstrating that Christian nationalism is constructed on false premises.
-"It's true to say that the Founders drew on the moral traditions of Judeo-Christian culture", Gleiberman writes.
-"Yet the freedom of religion in the First Amendment was put there precisely as a guard against religious tyranny.
-It was, at the time, a radical idea: that the people would determine how — and what God — they wanted to worship.
-In truth, Christian Nationalism undermines not only the freedoms enshrined by the Constitution but the very concept of free will that's at the heart of Christian theology.
-You can't choose to be a follower of Christ if that belief is imposed on you."
+Owen Gleiberman of Variety reviewed the film positively, calling it one of the "scariest" films he had seen in recent years and writing that it made a "powerful case" that Christian nationalism rests on false premises.
+Gleiberman argued that the First Amendment's freedom of religion was intended as a safeguard against religious tyranny, and that Christian nationalism undermines both the freedoms enshrined in the Constitution and the concept of free will central to Christian theology.

-Writing for The Humanist, David Reinbold gave the film a positive review calling it "simultaneously informative, sobering, chilling, frightening, but always with vestiges of hope".
-Reinbold notes that the filmmakers set out to both educate the audience and persuade them to register to vote.
+Writing for The Humanist, David Reinbold gave the film a positive review, calling it "simultaneously informative, sobering, chilling, frightening, but always with vestiges of hope".
+Reinbold noted that the filmmakers set out both to educate the audience and to persuade them to register to vote.

-Jared Stacy of Premier Christianity also reviewed the film positively, noting that the film effectively shows how democracy in the United States is threatened by "moral hypocrisy and political idolatry within the evangelical faith".
-Stacy writes that at times, the film is "sensational and conspiratorial", but concludes that "it does provide a glimpse of how the evangelical faith justifies the corrupting pursuit of political power".
+Jared Stacy of Premier Christianity also reviewed the film positively, noting that it effectively shows how democracy in the United States is threatened by "moral hypocrisy and political idolatry within the evangelical faith".
+Stacy writes that at times the film is "sensational and conspiratorial", but concludes that "it does provide a glimpse of how the evangelical faith justifies the corrupting pursuit of political power".

-Jerry Newcombe of The Christian Post reviewed the film negatively, defending Christian nationalism as a legitimate philosophy, while dismissing the film as a "propaganda" effort by the "left".
+Jerry Newcombe of The Christian Post reviewed the film negatively, defending Christian nationalism as a legitimate philosophy while citing Christian film critic Ted Baehr, who dismissies the film as a "propaganda" effort by the "Religious Left".